 - executive officers who devote all, or substantially all, their business time to our affairs are compensated directly by us.
 The named executive officers who fit into this category are Jeffrey A. Gould, our President and Chief Executive Officer, Mitchell Gould, our Executive Vice President and George Zweier, our Vice President and Chief Financial Officer.
-These named executive officers are involved on a full-time basis in our multi-family property activities, management of our other real estate assets, and/or financial reporting; and - executive officers who devote their time to us on a part-time basis, whose basic annual compensation (base salary, bonus, if any, and perquisites) is allocated to us under a shared services agreement based upon the estimated time each devotes to our business activities compared to the estimated time each devotes to the other parties to the shared services agreement.
-These executive officers perform services to us related primarily to legal, accounting, insurance and tax matters, corporate governance, SEC and New York Stock Exchange reporting and other regulatory matters, and consult with our executives and employees in areas involving multi-family property acquisitions, dispositions and financings, property management, and capital raising.
-These executive officers may also be compensated by us for their provision of the Services.
+These named executive officers are generally involved on a full-time basis in our multi-family property activities, management of our other real estate assets, and/or financial reporting; - executive officers who devote their time to us on a part-time basis, whose basic annual compensation (base salary, bonus, if any, and perquisites) is allocated to us under a shared services agreement based upon the estimated time each devotes to our business activities compared to the estimated time each devotes to the other parties to the shared services agreement.
+These executive officers perform services for us related primarily to legal, accounting, insurance and tax matters, corporate governance, SEC and New York Stock Exchange reporting and other regulatory matters, and consult with our executives and employees in areas involving multi-family property acquisitions, dispositions and financings, property management, and capital raising.
+These executive officers are also compensated by us for their provision of the Services.
 See "Certain Relationships and Related Transactions."
-David W. Kalish, Senior Vice President, Finance and Matthew J. Gould, Senior Vice President, respectively, are the named executive officers who fit into this category.
+David W. Kalish, Senior Vice President, Finance is the only named executive officer who fits into this category in 2023; and - executive officers who devote their time to us on a part-time basis, who are compensated for the Services, but do not receive basic annual compensation from us and whose basic annual compensation is not allocated to us under the shared services agreement.
+Matthew J. Gould is our only named executive officer who fit into this category in 2023.